Corrections

 Affected pieces: Metal Dental Clinic, Da Nang; the dental tourism trust gap; the dental care access crisis; cross-border dental liability for Australian patients; veneers vs crowns vs composite bonding.

-2026-05-09 (fourth same-day clinic review): Inbound-link updates to Greenfield Dental Clinic, Hanoi, Australian Dental Clinic, Hà Nội, Elite Dental, Ho Chi Minh City, Worldwide Dental & Plastic Surgery Hospital, Metal Dental Clinic, Da Nang, and the dental tourism trust gap long read
+2026-05-09 (fourth same-day clinic review): Inbound-link updates to Australian Dental Clinic, Hà Nội, Elite Dental, Ho Chi Minh City, Worldwide Dental & Plastic Surgery Hospital, Metal Dental Clinic, Da Nang, and the dental tourism trust gap long read

 Type: Non-substantive cross-link insertions to accompany the same-day publication of the East Rose Dental Clinic, Ho Chi Minh City review.

-Change: A single sentence pointing to the East Rose review was inserted into each of: the Greenfield review’s third-paragraph orientation paragraph (between the Australian Dental and Finding 1 transitions); the Australian Dental Clinic, Hà Nội review’s third-paragraph orientation; the Elite Dental, Ho Chi Minh City review’s plain-language verdict line; the Worldwide review’s closing-footer cross-reference paragraph; the Metal Dental Clinic Da Nang review’s closing-footer cross-reference paragraph; and the dental tourism trust gap long read’s closing companion-piece paragraph.
-No substantive findings on any of those six pieces were revised.
-The cross-links record that the East Rose FAIL turns on the credential-representation axis: the marketing translation of a short Harvard School of Dental Medicine continuing-education course into the credential phrase Harvard-trained chief dentist, which is the closest structural analogue, on a different overseas institution, to the Greenfield Finding 5 entry on the Bordeaux–Hanoi diploma’s marketing presentation.
+Change: A single sentence pointing to the East Rose review was inserted into each of: the Australian Dental Clinic, Hà Nội review’s third-paragraph orientation; the Elite Dental, Ho Chi Minh City review’s plain-language verdict line; the Worldwide review’s closing-footer cross-reference paragraph; the Metal Dental Clinic Da Nang review’s closing-footer cross-reference paragraph; and the dental tourism trust gap long read’s closing companion-piece paragraph.
+No substantive findings on any of those five pieces were revised.
+The cross-links record that the East Rose FAIL turns on the credential-representation axis: the marketing translation of a short Harvard School of Dental Medicine continuing-education course into the credential phrase Harvard-trained chief dentist.

-Affected pieces: Greenfield Dental Clinic, Hanoi; Australian Dental Clinic, Hà Nội; Elite Dental, Ho Chi Minh City; Worldwide Dental & Plastic Surgery Hospital, Ho Chi Minh City; Metal Dental Clinic, Da Nang; the dental tourism trust gap.
+Affected pieces: Australian Dental Clinic, Hà Nội; Elite Dental, Ho Chi Minh City; Worldwide Dental & Plastic Surgery Hospital, Ho Chi Minh City; Metal Dental Clinic, Da Nang; the dental tourism trust gap.

 2026-05-07: Metal Dental Clinic, Da Nang: clinical review